wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ##Try out

-You can try out the Choreo Insights API with your data using GraphQL Explorer from [here.](../graphiql-explorer/)
+You can try out the Choreo Insights API with your data via the [GraphQL Explorer](../graphiql-explorer/).

 !!! warning
-    GraphQL Explorer is not working in the Safari web browser due to an [issue](https://developer.apple.com/forums/thread/658688) in the browser.
+    You cannot work with the GraphQL Explorer with the Safari web browser at present due to [this issue](https://developer.apple.com/forums/thread/658688) in the browser.

 ## Query
 The query root of the Choreo Insights GraphQL API.